Empower Your Practice

 RemindersStaff making time-consuming reminder calls one by one.Automated SMS and email reminders sent out, drastically reducing no-shows.

-As you can see from the table, the program doesn't just digitise old processes.
+As you can see from the table, a PMS does not just digitise old processes.
 It completely reworks them for good, making things smoother at every stage while saving time along the way.

 The Core Features That Power Your Clinic

-In fact, if you really want to grasp the concept of practice management software, you need to look at its function inside and out.
-The real power of a PMS doesn't come from any one particular trick; all the features working together are what solves your daily administrative headaches.
-Think of these in terms not just as separate applications for solving different problems but rather gears all meshing smoothly to keep your clinic ticking over without a hitch.
+If you really want to grasp the concept of practice management software, you need to look at its function inside and out.
+The real power of a PMS does not come from any one particular trick.
+All the features working together are what solve your daily administrative headaches and drive operational efficiency.
+Think of these not just as separate applications for solving different problems, but rather gears all meshing smoothly to keep your clinic ticking over without a hitch.

 Once these parts start clicking together, the benefits mount up very quickly.
 At step A, a patient makes an online booking which automatically creates their record.
 This record then links to their clinical notes and after the appointment, writes out a bill.
-This seamless flow acts ultimately to eliminate the horribly mind-numbing, error-prone business of typing the same information into three different systems, leaving your team concentration for work that really matters.
+This seamless flow acts to eliminate the error-prone business of typing the same information into three different systems, leaving your team free to concentrate on work that really matters.

 Intelligent Scheduling and Appointment Management

-A Modern PMS brings the clinic calendar from scrappy diary to smart, integrated command center for your appointments.
-You can see an attractive color chart no one's schedule, making it easy to find and book surgery in two ticks.
+A modern PMS brings the clinic calendar from a scrappy diary to a smart, integrated command center for your appointments.
+You can see an attractive color chart of everyone's schedule, making it easy to find and book appointments in two ticks.

 • 24/7 Online Booking: Patients can choose when they want to book their appointments, even at 3 am.
 This unloads the pressure on your front desk and fills your diary while you sleep.

-• Automated Reminders: Sending SMS and email reminders is perhaps the best single technique for cutting no shows and last-minute cancellations, thus protecting your revenue directly from those simple features.
+• Automated Reminders: Sending SMS and email reminders is perhaps the best single technique for cutting no-shows and last-minute cancellations.
+This protects your revenue directly from those simple features.

 • Waitlist Management: A cancellation does not mean that you have lost the appointment.
 Instead, the system can automatically notify all patients on its queue to fill this slot and keep your diary full.

 One clinical director told us that before they switched over, they spent about four hours a week just juggling this timetable.
-After installing an integrated system, he said, that time fell dramatically allowing him to concentrate on supporting staff and patients.
+After installing an integrated system, that time fell dramatically, allowing him to concentrate on supporting staff and patients.

 Integrated Electronic Health Records (EHR)

 All about improving quality of care, not just convenience.
-When a doctor accesses past consultation notes, prescriptions and lab results instantaneously, so too do his decisions become more informed, smarter.
-This then leads to better patient outcomes.
+When a doctor accesses past consultation notes, prescriptions and lab results instantaneously, their decisions become more informed and smarter.
+This leads directly to better patient outcomes.

 Streamlining Billing and Invoicing

-It's no secret that dealing with the financial side of things is a big headache for most private practices.
-A PMS system that features a strong billing module addresses this problem by taking care of everything for you.
+It is no secret that dealing with the financial side of things is a big headache for most private practices.
+A PMS that features a strong billing module addresses this problem by taking care of everything for you.
 The system is able to produce a professional invoice from the services provided as soon as the consultation ends.

 Some of the prime iterations of this include: